aplteam/Tatin/docs/TatinUserSettings.md

 Notes:

 * We use the same name as before (`MyUserSettings`) because all Tatin user commands as well as all Tatin API functions assume the existence of an instance of the class `UserSettings` with that name.
-* Note that the API key is replaced by asterisks unless you specify a `1` as right argument to `ListRegistries`,
+* The API key is replaced by asterisks unless you specify a `1` as right argument to `ListRegistries`,
 * When you fire up a new session of Dyalog APL right  now, it would still look for the user settings file in its standard location.

 ### Make the switch permanent